nilshoenson/shared-text-styles/README.md

 ## Contact/Feedback
 If you have any questions, run into any bugs or have suggestions to improve the plugin: [create an issue](https://github.com/nilshoenson/sketch-text-styles/issues), [hit me up on Twitter](http://twitter.com/nilshoenson) or [send me an email](mailto:nils@hoenson.eu).
 Feedback is always appreciated!

-Sketch Text Styles is made by [Nils Hoenson](https://twitter.com/nilshoenson) with help by [Yummygum](http://yummygum.com) to improve sharing text styles across teams and documents.
+Shared Text Styles is made by [Nils Hoenson](https://twitter.com/nilshoenson) with help by [Yummygum](http://yummygum.com) to improve sharing text styles across teams and documents.